ukmrs/rnapkin/README.md

-# rnapkin: drawing RNA secondary structure in style
+# rnapkin: drawing RNA secondary structure with style
 ## Usage
 rnapkin accepts a file containing secondary structure and optionally sequence and a name.
-For Example:
+For example:
 ```
 # name has to start with >
 # you can add .png / .svg to request specific output; though .svg is default